eclipse-sumo/sumo/docs/web/docs/TraCI/Change_Vehicle_State.md

 All [lanechange model attributes](../Definition_of_Vehicles%2C_Vehicle_Types%2C_and_Routes.md#lane-changing_models) are initialized from the vehicles vType and then stored in the individual lane change model instance of each vehicle.
 This has important consequences

-- setting a new vType for a vehicle doesn't affect lane change model attributes (the vehicle keeps using it's individual values)
+- setting a new vType for a vehicle doesn't affect lane change model attributes (the vehicle keeps using its individual values)
-- changing lane change model attributes on the vType of a vehicle does not affect the vehicle (the vehicle keeps using it's individual values)
+- changing lane change model attributes on the vType of a vehicle does not affect the vehicle (the vehicle keeps using its individual values)
-- changing lane change model attributes for a vehicle does not affect it's vType (and instead changes the individual values of the vehicle)
+- changing lane change model attributes for a vehicle does not affect its vType (and instead changes the individual values of the vehicle)

 !!! caution
     Attribute 'minGapLat' also counts as a lanechange model attribute since version 1.12.0